 As detailed in conservationist Hemanta Mishra’s 2008 memoir, “The Soul of the Rhino”, Nepalese have long viewed the rhino with curiosity and reverence.
 Chitwan’s indigenous Tharu people have attached particular respect to rhinos.

 The Tharu have been using rhino products for many generations.
-When a rhino dies of natural causes in the Chitawan valley, the park authorities remove the horn and hooves, which are royal trophies.
+When a rhino dies of natural causes in the Chitwan valley, the park authorities remove the horn and hooves, which are royal trophies.
 All rhino horn and hooves will be sent to the King’s Wildlife Office inside the palace in Kathmandu.

 The hide